DeepHiveMind/Modern_E2E_ServerlessDataPipeline_NextGenDataLake/README.md

 	-- CDC processing ETL jobs
 	-- CEP processing ETL jobs

-  - How do we inject the **Data Trust** elements in Data Pipeline?
+  - How do we inject the **Data Trust** elements (make the data actionable | avoiding Data Swamp | Death Valley) in Data Pipeline?
 Such as
 		--- Data Discovery / Schema registry
 		--- Data Lineage,
 		--- Data Catalogue,